PetrochukM/HParams/README.md

 ### Set Defaults

-Configure PyTorch and Tensorflow defaults to match globally, enabling reproducibility, like so:
+Configure PyTorch and Tensorflow defaults to match globally, like so:

 ```python
 from torch.nn import BatchNorm1d